-The Audit Committee is to exercise this authority in a manner consistent with Sections 201 and 202 of the Sarbanes-Oxley Act of 2002.
+The Audit Committee is to exercise this authority in a manner consistent with Sections 201 and 202 of the Sarbanes-Oxley Act of 2002 and the rules and listing standards of the SEC and NYSE.
 The Audit Committee may delegate the authority to grant any pre-approvals required by such sections to one or more members of the Audit Committee as it designates, subject to the delegated member or members reporting any such pre-approvals to the Audit Committee at its next scheduled meeting.

-- 2) Review and Discuss the Auditors' Quality Control: The Audit Committee is to, at least annually, obtain and review and discuss a report by the independent auditors describing: - (a) the audit firm's internal quality control procedures, - (b) any material issues raised by the most recent internal quality control review, or peer review, of the firm, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the firm, and - (c) any steps taken to deal with any such issues. - 3) Review and Discuss the Independence of the Auditors: In connection with the retention of the Company's independent auditors, the Audit Committee is to at least annually review and discuss the information provided by management and the auditors relating to the independence of the audit firm, including, among other things, information related to the non-audit services provided and expected to be provided by the auditors.
+- 2) Review and Discuss the Auditors' Quality Control: The Audit Committee is to, at least annually, obtain and review and discuss a report by the independent auditors describing: - (a) the audit firm's internal quality control procedures, - (b) any material issues raised by the most recent internal quality control review, or peer review, of the firm, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the firm, and any steps taken to deal with any such issues, and - (c) all relationships between the independent auditor and the Company. - 3) Review and Discuss the Independence of the Auditors: In connection with the retention of the Company's independent auditors, the Audit Committee is to at least annually review and discuss the information provided by management and the auditors relating to the independence of the audit firm, including, among other things, information related to the non-audit services provided and expected to be provided by the auditors.
 The Audit Committee is responsible for: - (a) ensuring that the independent auditors submit at least annually to the Audit Committee a formal written statement delineating all relationships between the auditors and the Company consistent with Independence Standards Board Standard No. 1, - (b) actively engaging in a dialogue with the auditors with respect to any disclosed relationship or services that may impact the objectivity and independence of the auditors, and - (c) taking appropriate action in response to the auditors' report to satisfy itself of the auditors' independence.